4 Tips for Managing Independent Contractors

 If there are multiple departments or business units involved in the project, designate a single point of contact for the contractor.
 This will help your contractor avoid delays in the case they have to wait for reviews and approvals from multiple parties.

-To best facilitate communication, consider using a shared workspace such as Basecamp, or a folder on your VPN.
-Talk with your independent contractor prior to the project to establish what will work best for both of you; the contractor may be able to recommend a system they already have in place for shared communication and document collaboration.
+To best facilitate communication, consider using a shared workspace such as Basecamp or a folder on your VPN.
+Talk with your independent contractor prior to the project to establish what will work best for both of you.
+The contractor may be able to recommend a system they already have in place for shared communication and document collaboration.

 3. Set Project Goals and Milestones

 Setting goals and milestones can help keep your project moving smoothly from start to.
 First, define success measures.
 While you may want the work completed in a specific amount of time for the agreed upon budget, there are other ways to define success.
-Make sure the metrics you choose are accessible, relevant, and timely.
+Make sure the metrics you choose are relevant and timely.

 Setting clear milestones is the second step.
 Milestones provide defined targets and can help ensure independent talent is making consistent progress towards the goals you set.
 If you want to track milestones, consider using a shared calendar through your internal systems, project management software, or calendar tools such as Google Calendar.

-4. Keep the Larger Picture in Mind
+4. Keep the Bigger Picture in Mind

 When working with independent contractors, you are managing a business relationship—not an employer-employee relationship.
 You do not account for the hours independents work in the day, but you can measure their performance by the product they produce, the interactions they have with you and with your team, and how they manage the project.